Owning a restricted breed dog

 These laws include:

-- Reduced time for an application to VCAT for review of a declaration of a dog as a restricted breed dog – from 28 days to 14 days.
+- Application to VCAT for review of a declaration of a dog as a restricted breed dog – 14 days.

 - Change in onus of proof for a declaration.
 Where an authorised officer has declared a dog to be a restricted breed dog, it is presumed in proceedings under the Act (and in VCAT), in the absence of evidence to the contrary, that the dog is a restricted breed dog (and the onus is now on the owner to prove otherwise).
 This applies only where the authorised officer who made the declaration has completed a course of training approved by the Minister for that purpose.